pass-by-value/halite/docs/source/dev_setup.rst

 Install Salt
 ------------

-Please make sure that you have already installed salt master on your dev box.
-Halite requires the salt master to be running on the same machine.
+Please install salt master on your dev box.
+Halite requires salt master to be running on the same machine.
 Once you install salt please add your user to the ``external_auth`` section.
 Please use this (non root) user for logging in to Halite.

 Install Halite Deps